 And even more, the fats in nuts and seeds are mostly monounsaturated and unsaturated fats, which, unlike saturated fats, will not raise blood LDL (‘bad’) cholesterol levels.

 Monounsaturated fats have the additional health benefit of raising high-density lipoprotein, the ‘good cholesterol’ in your blood.
 They are also one of the best natural sources of antioxidant potassium, selenium, vitamin E, magnesium, copper, folic acid, and phosphorus.
 So there’s a huge amount of goodness in a small and tasty package.
 Fresh nuts can be found in fall and winter.
-Seeds and shelled nuts are available during whole year but check for a freshness date.
+Seeds and shelled nuts are available during the whole year but check for a freshness date.

 9. Extra virgin olive oil

-It can easily become your go-to oil for use when cooking some foods, but also as a great salad dressing, or used to top any meal that is a little dry or needs something to help its texture.
+You should always have this oil in the kitchen due to its particular anti-inflammatory benefits.
+Olive oil can easily become your go-to oil for use when cooking some foods, but also as a great salad dressing, or used to top any meal that is a little dry or needs something to help its texture.

 It has a light taste and shouldn’t be overlooked because its anti-inflammatory effects are akin to using some medications to treat inflammatory issues.
-It actually contains a natural compound that is very effective at fighting inflammation, so you shouldn’t overlook this valuable oil.
+It contains a natural compound that is very effective at fighting inflammation, so you shouldn’t overlook this valuable oil.
 There are many various olive oil brands on market shelves; it can be hard to know which ones are authentic.
-Just because the label says “extra-virgin” doesn’t mean that it actually is.
+Just because the label says “extra-virgin” doesn’t mean that it is.
 The advice is not to buy light olive oil or a blend; it isn’t virgin quality.

 10. Beans

 Fresh beans are popular in many cuisines.
-They are a very good source of iron, folate, dietary fibre, vitamins A and C. Some varieties of beans (such as kidney beans) are allowed to ripen so that the seeds become hard and dry.
+They are a very good source of iron, folate, dietary fiber, vitamins A and C. Some varieties of beans (such as kidney beans) are allowed to ripen so that the seeds become hard and dry.

 Fresh beans are rich in vitamins (including vitamins A and C and folate) and minerals such as magnesium and iron that are required for the production of red blood cells.
 Dried beans are a useful source of protein, which is especially handy for vegetarians.